gallettilance/CS506-Spring2021/00-git/exercises/exercise1.md

 <img src="../images/pull_request_button.png" align="left" height="40" width="180" >   <br> <br>

+Once you have opened a pull request, in the gray bar you should see "base: main" <- "compare: <branch name>".
+Both base & compare can be changed from the dropdown that appears, with base being the final location of the changes in <branch name>.
+Typically, your base is main/master because that is where the work from each different branch will come together.
+Once again, create a sperate branch for each new feature of your project you are working on.

+Title the pull request and select the green button "Create pull request".

 ## Step 13: merge the pull request (on GitHub)

 Select the green button "Merge pull request".